 - Choose the right database for your organization.

-- Focus on CRM integrations and plugins.
+- Focus on CRM integrations.

 - Think carefully about what data you want to track.